ethanchiu10/notes/amd17-mix-calc.md

-AMD17 MIX CALC
+# AMD17 MIX CALC

 Hey guys, I noticed some errors in the mix count.

 # INTRO

-So these are all the possible final mixes (16 * 6 = 96 total)
+So according to the current calc, these are all the possible final mixes (96 total)

 ```
 A-1-1-1     B-1-1-1     C-1-1-1     D-1-1-1     E-1-1-1     F-1-1-1